Csbw0319/Recipe-project-2/README.md

 # Deeeeelish

-My app, "Deeeeelish", is a fully functioning application that allows it's users to find any recipe by just a simple search.
+My app, "Deeeeelish", is a fully functioning recipe application that allows it's users to find any recipe by just a simple search.
 User's are able to search for recipes by ingredients, specified recipe, by cuisine, by type, etc. It will then list out in a brief summary the cooking instructions as well as ingredients and nutrition facts.
 If a user doesn't know what they would like to search for, there are randomly generated recipes on the home page for inspiration, viewable via three carousels.

 ## Technologies Used